robayedavies/pipeline/_episodes/external-lesson_6.md

 ---
-title: External Lesson
+title: Motivations
-teaching: null
+teaching: 20
-exercises: 20
+exercises: 10
 duration: null
 summary: This template shows you how to use an external tutorial as a lesson.
 questions: null
 objectives:
-  - Understand how to upload files to FigShare
+  - Recognise a variety of motivations for making research reproducible
-keypoints:
+keypoints: []
-  - You have 20gb of private data and unlimited public data
-  - You can upload files up to 5gb in size through your browser
-  - You can upload bigger files by request
 is-break: null
 ukrn_wb_rules:
   - allow-multiple